tom-the-magnus/OLD-tom-the-magnus-portfolio-site/_posts/2023-05-01-comprehensions.md

 - a new list - `squares`
 - an expression - `num**2`
 - a for statement - `for num`
-- a list to be iterated on - `numbers`
+- a list to be iterated on - `in numbers`

 If we ran this code, `squares` would be equal to: